turbot/steampipe-plugin-alicloud/docs/tables/alicloud_rds_instance_metric_cpu_utilization_hourly.md

 Alicloud Monitoring metrics provide data about the performance of your systems.
 The `alicloud_rds_instance_metric_cpu_utilization_hourly` table provides metric statistics at 1 hour intervals for the most recent 30 days.

+**Important Notes**
-Note: If the instance is not older than 1 hour then we will not get any metric statistics.
+- If the instance is not older than 1 hour then we will not get any metric statistics.

 ## Examples